microsoft/etcd3/readme.md

 ### Contributing

 Running tests for this module requires running an etcd3 server locally.
-The tests try to use the default port initially, and you can configure this by setting the `ETCD_ADDR` environment variable, like `export ETCD_ADDR=localhost:12345`.# Contributing
+The tests try to use the default port initially, and you can configure this by setting the `ETCD_ADDR` environment variable, like `export ETCD_ADDR=localhost:12345`.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.